-Minnesota Statutes, section 273.111, subdivision 2 contains a statement of public policy that reads:
+Minnesota Statutes, section 273.111contains a statement of public policy and a purpose statement in subdivision 2 and 2a respectively.
+Subdivision 2 reads:

 "The present general system of ad valorem property taxation in the state of Minnesota does not provide an equitable basis for the taxation of certain agricultural real property and has resulted in inadequate taxes on some lands and excessive taxes on others.
 Therefore, it is hereby declared to be the public policy of this state that the public interest would best be served by equalizing tax burdens upon agricultural property within this state through appropriate taxing measures."